Atlanta Truck Accident Attorneys

 Many questions must be asked in order to determine liability.
-Was the truck driver an independent contractor, employee, and/or the owner of the truck?
+Was the driver an independent contractor, employee, and/or the owner of the vehicle?
 Did the driver lease the truck and/or the trailer?
-What company owned or leased the truck?
+What company owned or leased the vehicle?
 Who ordered that the freight be shipped, and who owned the cargo?
 What companies manufactured and serviced the truck, cab, trailer, and every little piece that makes up those components?
-All of these parties may be potential defendants in a truck accident case.
+All of these parties may be potential defendants in a trucking accident case.

-Van Sant Law, LLC has significant experience in representing clients throughout Georgia in truck accident cases, and can evaluate the evidence to determine which parties should be held responsible and accountable for your injuries.
+Van Sant Law, LLC has significant experience in representing clients throughout Georgia and can evaluate the evidence to determine which parties should be held responsible and accountable for your injuries.

-When and why should I hire an attorney to represent me in my truck accident case?
+When and why should I hire a law firm to represent me in my truck accident case?

-Every truck accident case is unique.
-Many local, state, and federal rules, regulations and laws may have been violated, and an experienced truck accident injury attorney knows how to apply these rules and laws to your case.
-Additionally, the State of Georgia requires that parties filing a personal injury lawsuit must do so within two years of the date of the accident.
-However, there are always exceptions and you should certainly discuss your case with a truck accident attorney who knows what deadlines pertain to your case.
-It is always advisable to consult with an attorney as soon as possible following a truck accident.
+Every case is unique.
+Many local, state, and federal rules, regulations and laws may have been violated, and our experienced, Atlanta truck accident lawyers know how to apply these rules and laws to your case.
+Additionally, the State of Georgia requires that parties filing a personal injury lawsuit must do so within two years of the date of the collision.
+However, there are always exceptions and you should certainly discuss your case with an Atlanta truck accident law firm who knows what deadlines pertain to your case.
+It is always advisable to consult with a lawyer as soon as possible.

-In addition to understanding the legal framework and procedures for bringing successful truck accident claims, experienced attorneys are ready, willing, and able to battle with the team of attorneys and insurance representatives who undoubtedly represent the truck driver, the trucking company (or companies), and the insurance companies.
+In addition to understanding the legal framework and procedures for bringing successful truck accident claims, our experienced Atlanta truck accident attorneys are ready, willing, and able to battle with the team of lawyers and insurance representatives who undoubtedly represent the truck driver, the trucking company (or companies), and the insurance companies.
 Van Sant Law has years of experience successfully taking legal fights to the trucking industry and obtaining favorable settlements and verdicts for clients.